blay/blay.se/edgeryders.markdown

-of tackling the political problems with new forms of participation, new ways of connecting issues and struggles and from there trying to articulate, in practice and in theory, alternative ways of being and acting politically.
-Both movements also seem to have broken through a tipping point of social tabu, releasing personal frustration and emotions in broad segments of the population and exposing things in public that has previously been kept private.
+of tackling the political problems with new forms of participation, new ways of connecting issues and struggles and from there trying to articulate, in practice and in theory, alternative ways of being and acting politically[see for example the mission report from Kevin Carson on his involvement with Occupy @occupy].
+Both movements also seem to have broken through a tipping point of social tabu, releasing personal frustration and emotions — indignation — in broad segments of the population and exposing things in public that has previously been kept private [see the video in the mission report @interviewindignados].
 They have by and large been successful in capturing and directing currents that already existed in society but in an unarticulated form.
 Currents whose direction was ambiguous and could just as easily have been captured for example by far-right movements.
 Both movements started as central public gatherings and has since dispersed out into several diverse initiatives.

 The Anti-ACTA protests differ from Occupy and Indignados in the sense that they are primarily directed toward influencing decision makers